Our Mathematics coordinator:

 Maths at Towngate Primary Academy

-Maths is a subject specific lesson, which builds upon previously taught knowledge, skills and vocabulary.
+Maths is a subject specific lesson, which builds upon previously taught knowledge, skills and vocabulary covered in our progression grids.
 We aim to develop children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
 Lessons include times table practice, reviews of previously taught skills, knowledge and vocabulary and opportunities to reason and problem solve.

 Children at Towngate Primary Academy understand and value the importance of Mathematics, this is evident through pupil voice and monitoring which takes place every half term by the curriculum leader.

 We want children to be confident in making rich connections across mathematical ideas as a result of developing fluency, mathematical reasoning and competence in solving increasingly sophisticated, contextual problems during their time at Towngate Primary Academy.
-We intend for our pupils to be able to apply their mathematical knowledge across the curriculum and to realise that mathematics has been developed over centuries, providing the solution to some of history’s most intriguing problems.
+Our pupils will be able to apply their mathematical knowledge across the curriculum and to realise that mathematics has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 As our pupils progress further in their education, we intend for them to be able to understand the world, have the ability to reason mathematically, have an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

 Through high quality first wave teaching, guidance and effective feedback, children will achieve age-related expectations by the end of each year group.
 By the end of Key Stage Two, children will leave our academy prepared for the next step in their mathematical education.